 Smart City App Deployment with OpenNESS

 - Office: Most processing logics (multiple containers) and a local database reside in a regional office.
-The services include camera discovery, object detection, and other maintenance tasks such as clean up and health check.
+The services include camera discovery, object detection, and other maintenance tasks such as clean up and health checks.
 There can be multiple offices.

 - Camera: A set of cameras, possibly connected through the wireless network, are hosted on a different camera network.

 The three edge nodes (representing three regional offices) are connected to the OpenNESS controller.
-All the three nodes also have connectivity to the public/private cloud.
+All three nodes also have connectivity to the public/private cloud.
 The following are the typical steps involved in the deployment of the application using OpenNESS.